bateskevin/PSHarmonize/README.md

             crotchet {F -Chord Major7}
         } -Last
     }
-} -Notation -Name "One Bar of Chords"
+} -OutputMode Notation -Name "One Bar of Chords"
 ```

 will give you this: